codefellows-seattle-dotnet-401d3/Lab05-OOP-Principles/Zoo/Readme.md

 Build out a structure of a zoo within Visual Studio and a digital diagram.
 Examples are used to under-stand classes in C#.

-<li> Inheritance - One of the main pillars of object oriented programming, closely matches derived.<br>
+<li> Inheritance - One of the main pillars of object oriented programming, closely matches derived

-Class Parent.cs -> {hasblueEyes, hasBlack hair} -> Child.cs {hasblueEyes, hasBlack hair}
+Think of a parent giving a child blue eyes and black hair.
+The child inherits the items from the parent.

 <li> polymorphism - Another pillar of object oriented, instead of direct inheritence can pick an choose which methods and properties
 to have.